What Does Living Paycheck to Paycheck Mean?

 The cash flow from the investment, however little, will add to your earnings.
 Once this flywheel is set in motion, the small amounts will start snowballing and your net worth will grow over time.

-*It doesn’t even have to be earnings in the form of dividends, even if it is investment in a growth stock or ETF that doesn’t pay out dividends but rather increases in market value, your net worth is still growing over time.
+*It doesn’t even have to be earned in the form of dividends, even if it is an investment in a growth stock or ETF that doesn’t pay out dividends but rather increases in market value, your net worth is still growing over time.

 A word of caution – please do not fall for any ‘get rich quick schemes’ while pursuing higher net worth.
 If it sounds too good to be true, it most likely isn’t true.

 The higher returns on any investment or business are almost always accompanied by higher risk.
 For example, if while investing in the stock market, you want accelerated returns on your investment, you can consider trading stock options.
 However, I strongly recommend you fully understand the risks and how to mitigate those risks before you buy or sell any stock options in pursuit of higher returns.

 In 2 hours, you will have a solid understanding of the fundamentals of stock options.
 The best thing about it – is that it is FREE (along with other courses on SkillShare) for 30 days with this referral link.